How to give apps permission to use your location

 - Ask Next Time: this allows you to choose Always While Using App, Allow Once or Don't Allow.

-- While Using the App: Allows access to Location Services only when the app or one of its features is visible on screen.
-If an app is set to While Using the App, you might see your status bar turn blue with a message that an app is actively using your location.
+- While Using the App: only allows access to Location Services when the app or one of its features is visible on screen.
+If an app is set to While Using the App, you may see your status bar turn blue with a message stating that an app is actively using your location.